Time-Conditioned Generative Modeling of Object-Centric Representations for Video Decomposition and Prediction: Experiments

 \section{Experiments}

-We design a bunch of experiments to investigate 1) how our proposed model compares to existing multi-view models among the observation in terms of video decomposition, 2) whether our proposed model disentangles the scene into object-centric representations and view representations, 3) how accurately our proposed model handles the occlusion problem compare with existing methods, 4) how accurately our model makes the prediction only depending on $t$.
+We design experiments to investigate 1) how well the proposed model performs compared to state-of-the-art multi-view models in object-centric video decomposition on the observation set; 2) whether the proposed model can disentangle the 3D scene into object-centric view-invariant representations and viewpoint representations; 3) how well the proposed model handles occlusions compared to existing methods; 4) how well the proposed model makes the prediction only depending on timestamps; and 5) whether the proposed model can generate videos.

-To do so, we compare the performance against three baseline models, MulMON \cite[]{li2020learning} with viewpoint annotations, viewpoint-free models SIMONe \cite[]{kabra2021simone} and OCLOC \cite[]{yuan2022unsupervised}.
-We design four synthetic multi-view video datasets called CLEVR-SIMPLE, CLEVR-COMPLE, SHOP-SIMPLE, SHOP-COMPLEX. multi-view CLEVR \cite[]{johnson2017clevr} and SHOP \cite[]{nazarczuk2020shop} are modified according to the official code.
-SHOP is harder than CLEVR in terms of the object texture and COMPLEX version is harder than SIMPLE because of more types of objects and backgrounds.
-We train the model with a two-stage procedure.
-Stage 1 can reconstruct the observation set without supervision while Stage 2 can predict unobserved set only with time supervision.
-We train all the datasets using an Adam optimizer with a learning rate 4e-4 for 300$k$ gradient steps.
+To validate the above, we compare the proposed model\footnote{The code is available at https://github.com/FudanVI/\\compositional-scene-representation-toolbox} with three state-of-the-art models, \textbf{MulMON} \cite[]{li2020learning} with viewpoint annotations, viewpoint-free models \textbf{SIMONe} \cite[]{kabra2021simone} and \textbf{OCLOC} \cite[]{yuan2022unsupervised}.
+We design four synthetic video datasets, called CLEVR-SIMPLE, CLEVR-COMPLE, SHOP-SIMPLEX, and SHOP-COMPLEX, through modifying multi-view CLEVR \cite[]{johnson2017clevr} and SHOP \cite[]{nazarczuk2020shop} based on the official code.
+The two SHOP datasets are more challenging than the two CLEVR datasets in terms of the object texture; the two COMPLEX versions are more challenging than the two SIMPLE versions because of more types of objects and backgrounds.

+We train the proposed model with the introduced two-stage strategy.
+Stage 1 can reconstruct the observation set without supervision while Stage 2 can predict unobserved set only with timestamp supervision.
+We train the proposed model on all the datasets using the Adam optimizer with a learning rate 4e-4 for 300K gradient steps.
 The increment of curriculum learning is 2.